madtech2014/NeighborhoodMapP5/README.md

 markers also supplied by Fourscore via AJAX requests.

 Access to Map Application will be via:

 	Best representation is downloading zip and opening index.html in your favorite browser or for quick view use link:

 	http://htmlpreview.github.io/?https://github.com/madtech2014/NeighborhoodMapP5/blob/master/index.html

+	Open the Map Options by clicking "up arrow"
+	Enter City and State in the location box
+	Press "ENTER"
+	Find out what is up in your neighborhood!

 Tools and Resources Utilized include: